Loading events

 Key data and prices

-• We will meet on the first day of the course at 10:00 am at the camping "Campéole Les Vaudois" (directly at the Gyronde).
+• We meet on the first day of the course at 10:00 am at the "Campéole Les Vaudois" campsite (directly on the Gyronde).

-We will spend the first nights at the beautiful and natural campsite "Campéole Les Vaudois", right on the banks of the Gyronde.
-Where we will spend the night on the Sesia and the Verdon depends on the size of the group and the weather and will be decided spontaneously.
+We will spend the first few nights at the beautiful and unspoilt "Campéole Les Vaudois" campsite, right on the banks of the Gyronde.
+Where we stay on the Sesia and Verdon will depend on the size of the group and the weather and will be decided spontaneously.

 • Rental equipment (optional)